 If you violate the terms of a legally enforceable non-compete agreement, your employee may ask the courts for an injunction to stop improper competitive activity and pursue actions (such as a lawsuit) to recover financial damages.
-The consequences may even be outlined in your non-compete clause, as it was in this Texas case.
+The consequences may even be outlined in your non-compete clause.
 There are available defenses, however, as described below.

 A fair, enforceable non-compete protects all parties involved.
 However, if you violated – or plan to violate – what you consider to be an overly burdensome non-compete agreement, seek the advice of a non-compete agreement attorney immediately.
 Our business and contract law team has decades of experience defending clients against non-compete violation claims.
 We are available to discuss your situation, available defenses, and how we can help you proceed.

 Although every non-compete agreement and employer are different, you may be able to raise one of the following defenses: